U.S. role in typhoon relief boosts new military deal with Manila

 The U.N. humanitarian office said life saving assistance is still urgently needed, particularly food, water and shelter due to limited access and lack of long-term supplies.
 The U.N. says it needs to raise $348 million to address those needs.

-China's post-typhoon relief efforts were initially criticised, even by Chinese media, as inadequate, but Beijing last week sent a state of the art hospital ship to assist.
+China's post-typhoon relief efforts were initially criticized, even by Chinese media, as inadequate, but Beijing last week sent a state of the art hospital ship to assist.

 The head of China's relief mission said there could be no notion of diplomatic disputes in times of humanitarian crises.